• Free shipping on all orders

 Before you start removing gum from your dog’s paw, read the label to find out if the sticky treat is sugar-free.
 Sugar-free gum is typically sweetened by a substance called xylitol, which is toxic to dogs if ingested.
 Unless you catch your dog right as they step in the gum, there’s a decent chance your pup will try to chew the mess out on their own.

-If the gum contains xylitol and you’re worried your dog may have swallowed some, call your vet immediately.
+Call your vet immediately if the gum contains xylitol and you’re worried your dog may have swallowed some.
 The signs of xylitol poisoning can appear in as little as 20 minutes and can be life-threatening if not treated.

 Xylitol causes a dangerous drop in blood sugar, which can lead to seizures and weakness.
 It also impacts the dog’s liver.
 Quick veterinary care is essential if your dog eats xylitol.

-Removing sticky gum from your dog’s paw can be tricky, so if there is a lot of gum stuck or your dog is very sensitive to having their paws touched, it may be best to contact your vet for help before attempting to remove it at home.
+Removing sticky gum from your dog’s paw can be tricky.
+If a lot of gum is stuck or your dog is very sensitive to having their paws touched, it may be best to contact your vet for help before attempting to remove it at home.

 Preparation to Get Gum Out of Your Dogs Paw

-Once you determine that your dog is safe from xylitol poisoning, you can get started removing the gum from its paw.
+Once you determine your dog is safe from xylitol poisoning, you can remove the gum.
 Gather the following supplies:

 • Comb